 Side power supply, a simple power supply 5 volts (smartphone, tablet …) is sufficient provided that it delivers at least 2A (preferably 3A if you use your RPI as home automation box).
 If you observe instabilities, the impossibility of waking up your Pi after a paused … look no further.
 For my part, I use a power supply 5 Volts – 2.4A of an old iPhone.

 The Raspberry is delivered without a hard drive.
-To operate, the operating system and your files will be stored on an SD card.
-It is therefore advisable to choose a SD card of good quality and high performance to not slow down your Pi.
-The ideal is to have an SDHC standard card (class 10) that can reach at least 80 MB/s.
-Operating system can accommodate 2GB, given the price of SD cards, as much opt for a 16GB or 32GB card directly.
+To operate, the operating system and your files will be stored on an SD board.
+It is therefore advisable to choose a SD board of good quality and high performance to not slow down your Pi.
+The ideal is to have an SDHC standard board (class 10) that can reach at least 80 MB/s.
+Operating system can accommodate 2GB, given the price of SD boards, as much opt for a 16GB or 32GB board directly.

 To connect your screen, you have several possibilities: